Which Safety Glasses Should I Use For Glass Working?

 Safety Glasses For Glassblowing is a popular subject for us here at Safety Protection Glasses but many people do not know which type they should be using.

 Lampworking or glassblowing has seen an increase in interest over the past few years.
 With the rise of Instagram and Facebook, glassworkers now have a new medium to display their finished products which are often intricate and beautiful.
 Glass pieces can often take a lot of work and many man hours are spent in studios learning new techniques and perfecting existing ones.

 The glassworking community is a tight knit one, each person has their own style which is often recognisable from the pieces that they produce, and they are often free with their guidance and sharing of ideas for newcomers.

 This was entirely evident during our visit to the Highland Flames Festival in September 2019.
 Some of the world’s best glassworkers gathered for a two-day festival to create new pieces and share ideas, with those pieces ranked at the end by a series of judges.

 One thing that became clear was that newcomers to this medium are often unclear as to which glasses they should be using and when.
-With the variety of lenses on the market today it is often left to the purchaser to decide which ones they need but the information on what the lenses protect from and which to choose for which glass types are often lacking.
+With the variety of lenses on the market today it is often left to the purchaser to decide which ones they need.
+However we have found the information on what the lenses protect from and which to choose for which glass types are often lacking.
 In this article we will look at which lenses to use for which glass type to best protect your eyes and which Safety Glasses For Glassblowing you really need.

-There are many dangers to consider when working with hot glass – shattering glass is an obvious one and we saw this many times over the course of the weekend at the Highland Flames Festival with hours of care and work gone in a split second but there is also Ultra Violet and Infrared dangers to consider, not to mention sodium flare.
+There are many dangers to consider when working with hot glass – cracking glass is an obvious one and we saw this many times over the course of the weekend at the Highland Flames Festival with hours of care and work gone in a split second but there is also Ultra Violet and Infrared dangers to consider, not to mention Sodium Flare.